We're devoted to coming up with customized solutions to fit your unique legal needs.

 How Do I File a Workers' Compensation Claim in Georgia?

-Filing a workers' compensation claim in Georgia begins with notifying your employer about the injury as soon as possible.
-Legally, you must report the injury within 30 days, though doing so immediately can help expedite the process.
-You should then seek medical treatment from a provider listed by your employer to ensure coverage.
-The employer is responsible for filing the First Report of Injury with the State Board of Workers' Compensation.
+To start a workers' compensation claim in Georgia, first notify your employer about the injury as soon as possible.
+You must report the injury within 30 days, but reporting right away will help move your claim forward.
+Next, seek medical treatment from a provider on your employer’s list to keep your care covered.
+The employer is responsible for submitting the First Report of Injury to the State Board of Workers' Compensation.

 What Benefits Can I Receive Under Workers' Compensation?

-How Long Does the Workers' Compensation Process Take?
+How Long Does the Workers' Compensation Process Take in GA?

 What Should I Do If My Claim Is Denied?